-Relatively narrow velocity dispersion ($\sim 30 - 300$ km s$^{-1}$) absorption components were observed in novae near optical maximum, both before and after maximum \citep{wil08md}. \citet{wil08md} dubbed these narrow absorption line features Transient Heavy-Element Absorption (THEA) system.
+Relatively narrow velocity dispersion ($\sim 30$ -- $300$ km s$^{-1}$) absorption components were observed in novae near the optical maximum, both before and after the maximum \citep{wil08md}. \citet{wil08md} dubbed these narrow absorption line features the Transient Heavy-Element Absorption (THEA) system.
 They concluded that the THEA gas originates before the outburst and most likely comes from the secondary star.
-As already mentioned in section \ref{section_nova_model}, our model as well as the three novae, V906 Car, V435 CMa, and V5855 Sgr \citep[see Figure 11 of ][]{ayd20ci}, show slow absorption radial velocities of $\sim 200-250$ km s$^{-1}$ near maximum.
-These low velocity components could form THEA features near maximum, that is, both in pre-maximum and post-maximum phases because dense winds, $\rho = \dot{M}_{\rm wind}/4 \pi r^2 v_{\rm ph}$, as well as the relatively low photospheric temperature of $T_{\rm ph}\sim 8000$ K near optical maximum \citep{kat22sha} are favorable to formation of THEA systems.
+As already mentioned in section \ref{section_nova_model}, our model as well as the three novae, V906 Car, V435 CMa, and V5855 Sgr \citep[see Figure 11 of ][]{ayd20ci}, show slow absorption radial velocities of $\sim 200$--$250$ km s$^{-1}$ near the maximum.
+These low-velocity components could form THEA features near the maximum, that is, both in pre-maximum and post-maximum phases because dense winds, $\rho = \dot{M}_{\rm wind}/4 \pi r^2 v_{\rm ph}$, as well as the relatively low photospheric temperature of $T_{\rm ph}\sim 8000$ K near optical maximum \citep{kat22sha} are favorable to the formation of the THEA systems.

-\citet{ayd20ci} found that the THEA lines of V906 Car exhibit a slow (premaximum) component and an intermediate component, which are essentially identical to the velocities and evolution of the \ion{H}{1}, \ion{Fe}{2}, \ion{O}{1}, and \ion{Na}{1} lines, and concluded that the THEA absorptions originate from the same body of gas responsible for the P Cygni profiles in prominent lines.
-Therefore, we regard that the THEA lines are essentially the same as those of premaximum or principal system proposed by \citet{mcl42}.
-We further argued that the THEA systems are created by the early/earliest wind (premaximum system) or shocked shell (principal system) in Figure \ref{wind_shock_config}.
+\citet{ayd20ci} found that the THEA lines of V906 Car exhibit a slow (pre-maximum) component and an intermediate component, which are essentially identical to the velocities and evolution of the \ion{H}{1}, \ion{Fe}{2}, \ion{O}{1}, and \ion{Na}{1} lines, and concluded that the THEA absorptions originate from the same body of gas responsible for the P Cygni profiles in prominent lines.
+Therefore, we regard that the THEA lines are essentially the same as those of pre-maximum or principal system proposed by \citet{mcl42}.
+We further argued that the THEA systems are created by the early/earliest wind (pre-maximum system) or shocked shell (principal system) in Figure \ref{wind_shock_config}.